Azusa a Street Revival

 Some referred to their practices as “strange behavior.”

 On the other hand, not everyone is happy about the Azusa Street Revival.
 Critics were everywhere.
 Nonbelievers thought they were acting “out of character.”
-Some referr to their practices as “strange behavior.”
+Some refer to their practices as “strange behavior.”
 In the spiritual sense, they were acting “out of character.”
 They were “new creatures” or new characters “in Christ.”

 The Revival Mission experienced conflict from within.
 Changing the name to “Apostolic Faith Mission” caused dissatisfaction.
 Also, Seymour’s marriage to Jennie Evans Moore, a faithful member, was not accepted by all.
 The mission secretary fell in love with Seymour.
 She stole his national and international lists.
 Furthermore, his global outreach was crippled.

 William J. Seymour’s Azusa Street Revival is still evident, today.
 Several denominations, such as the Assembly of God, the Church of God in Christ, the Pentecostal Holiness Church, and the United Holiness Church.
-The Church of God, Pentecostal Church of God, Pentecostal Assemblies of the World are influenced by the Pentecostal beliefs of William Seymour.
-Millions of Pentecostal and charismatics Christians are all over the world.
+The Church of God, Pentecostal Church of God, and Pentecostal Assemblies of the World are influenced by the Pentecostal beliefs of William Seymour.
+Millions of Pentecostal and charismatic Christians are all over the world.